TypeStrong/typedoc/UPDATING.md

 your version of TypeScript.
 Please open a Pull Request with your updated project so that others may benefit from the update.

-To use your of your version of TypeDoc in a project, point your `package.json` file at it using your GitHub project path.
+To use your version of TypeDoc in a project, point your `package.json` file at it using your GitHub project path.

 ```json